Generalizable Video Quality Assessment via Weak-to-Strong Learning: Introduction

 Existing VQA research has primarily focused on constructing scene-specific datasets~\citep{li2019avc,madhusudana2021subjective,yu2022subjective,shang2023subjective} or large-scale datasets~\citep{gotz2021konvid,jia2025scaling} to improve model generalization across different video content and distortions.
 However, constructing such datasets is highly resource-intensive.
 A standardized subjective experiment comprises two key phases: \textbf{test sample curation} and \textbf{subjective quality annotation}.
 The test sample curation phase necessitates rigorous selection of representative video samples, as inadequate sampling strategies risk producing oversimplified datasets (\textit{i.e.,} ``\textit{easy dataset}" problem~\citep{sun2024analysis,cao2024image}) and may induce model overfitting.
 Meanwhile, subjective annotation---though vital---is laborious and costly.
 International Telecommunication Union (ITU) standards~\citep{recommendation910subjective} outline specific recommendations for experimental setups, including display conditions, stimulus duration, subject count, and rating methodologies.
 These constraints, though necessary for statistically meaningful annotations, impede larger-scale dataset expansion due to prohibitive annotation costs.

 Therefore, these limitations naturally raise an important question: \textit{Can we train stronger VQA models without relying on large-scale human-annotated datasets?} Prior efforts have investigated self-supervised and unsupervised VQA approaches~\citep{chen2021unsupervised,chen2021contrastive,chen2022dynamic,madhusudana2023conviqt,mitra2024knowledge} which primarily employ contrastive learning with proxy tasks such as distortion-type or severity classification on synthetically generated data.
-However, such methods face two key shortcomings: (1) they fail to capture high-level visual content and aesthetic characteristics that are critical for perceptual quality assessment, and (2) they inadequately model authentic distortion patterns in real-world videos, which often arise from complex nonlinear degradation processes.
-As a result, their performance still lags significantly behind supervised counterparts.
+However, these approaches struggle to capture the complex and nonlinear degradation patterns present in real-world videos, limiting their ability to model authentic distortions.
+As a result, their performance still lags significantly behind supervised counterparts on in-the-wild VQA datasets.

-Recent progress in \textbf{weak-to-strong (W2S) generalization} provides a promising approach for tackling this open problem.
+Recent progress in \textbf{weak-to-strong (W2S) generalization}~\citep{burns2023weak, guo2024vision} provides a promising approach for tackling this open problem.
 In this paradigm, a strong student model---equipped with higher learning capacity or powerful pre-trained knowledge---can learn effectively from the supervision of a weaker model and further generalize to hard examples beyond the teacher’s reach.
 It is thus natural to leverage an existing VQA model as a weak teacher to distill a stronger one, obviating the need for human-annotated labels.
 This approach raises two critical questions: (1) \textit{How effectively does W2S generalization apply to VQA, a task that inherently involves subjective human perception rather than deterministic high-level semantics}, and (2) \textit{How can we enhance its performance to meet the demands of practical VQA applications?}

 This work investigates these two problems.
 First, we empirically demonstrate that a straightforward W2S generalization approach enables the student model to match the performance of its weak teacher (\textit{e.g.,}, off-the-shelf VQA models) on in-domain benchmarks and surpass it on out-of-domain (OOD) benchmarks, revealing a clear weak-to-strong generalization effect in VQA.